tamos/MACS30200proj/MethodsResults/MethodsResults.md

 _Heuristic Optimization_

 As an alternative to algorithmic optimization, parameters were entered by hand, based upon simple heuristics (e.g., the chance of leaving a conflict zone is greater than the chance of leaving a non-conflict zone).
 These results are summarized below.
-What is notable from an initial review of these results is that the simulation does not appear to be very sensitive to parameters.
+What is notable from an initial review of these results is that the simulation does not appear to be very sensitive to parameters, error is consistently between 8 and 10%.

 #### Selected Heuristically-Defined Parameterizations